Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Dissonance and lipogram are sound writing techniques that are rarely found in modern Russian literature.

-A lipogram is an artistic technique, the essence of which is that the poet deliberately avoids the use of any sound.
-In the golden age of literature, the use of this tool was considered an indicator high level poet's skill.
+A lipogram is an artistic technique, the essence of which is that the poet deliberately avoids using any sound.
+In the golden age of literature, the use of this remedy was considered an indicator high level poet's skill.

 through cannon muzzles.